init-richi/pySSG/README.md

 * use stylesheets

 Usage:
-1. download
+ 1. Download
-2. read the short brief *"web/index.html"*
+ 2. Read the short brief *"web/index.html"*
-3. edit content, template and files for your needs
+ 3. Edit content, template and files for your needs
-4. run ./build.sh in terminal
+ 4. Run ./build.sh in terminal
+ 5. Upload your newly created Website from "web/"-folder

 Please give me some feedback: [richard@inihaus.de](mailto:richard@inihaus.de)